RiceDope/ricepos/README.md

 ### StockManagement.java
 This is a screen specifically for users that are registered as a manager.
 If you are you can edit the products on sale adjust stock counts change prices etc..
+This page will use tabs to change between the different options available to the user for adding removing and inspecting stock.

 ### UserManagement.java
 This is again only accessible to management users.
 Here you can manage different employees, reset passwords and check reports on sales that have gone through the till.